zentio/documentation/rest_api/index.rst

  Name       Required  Description
  =========  ========  ======================================================================================================
- name          yes    The customer's name. email         yes    The customer's email.
- phone         yes    The customer's phone. address       yes    The customer's address. tags          no     The customer's tags.
+ name          yes    The customer's name. email         no     The customer's email. phone         no     The customer's phone. address       no     The customer's address. tags          no     The customer's tags (space-seperated). createdAt     no     The customer's creation date.
+Possible values are all combinations of date and time in a format, which are valid constructs for PHP's DateTime-class.
+Defaults to current timestamp. updatedAt     no     The customer's last update date.
+Possible values are all combinations of date and time in a format, which are valid constructs for PHP's DateTime-class.
+Defaults to current timestamp.
  =========  ========  ======================================================================================================

 **Response Sample**